-For more information, call 808-236-9111 or visit http://aerospace.wcc.hawaii.edu/.
+For more information, call 808-236-9111 or visit the Center for Aerospace Education Website. https://aerospace.windward.hawaii.edu/.

 Aerospace Exploration Lab

 The Aerospace Exploration Lab (AEL), which is managed by the College's Center for Aerospace Education, provides instructional materials and services in astronomy, astronautics (rocketry), aeronautics (aviation), and atmospherology (weather and climate).
 Founded in 1989, this educational resource center acts as a "hands-on" science exploratorium, assisting K-12 students and teachers in discovering scientific principles through low-tech experiential activities.